I have to say I'm not big on APS cameras but they do have

 instrument is less than brilliant, given that 2 of the 3 days were bright

 sunshine which wouldn't pose a challenge to many cameras.
-I don't greatly
+As usual

 with these very small lenses the converging verticals are really bad, I